-I like anything inexpensive and I don’t like being wasteful so I came up with this great idea for reusable Produce Bags.
+I don’t like being wasteful or spending excess money so I came up with this great idea for reusable Produce Bags.
 A lot of us already use reusable grocery bags so why not also stop using those plastic bags for produce and start using these DIY reusable produce bags.
 I made these bags a few months ago, then I saw a grocery store selling something similar last week.
-They were around $10 for 3.
+They were around $10 for 3 bags.
 I prefer to take a few minutes and make them for pennies though.

 mesh produce bags

 I saved the bags oranges come in to make these new bags.
 So I’m also recycling the free produce bags instead of throwing them out.
 The mesh is the perfect size for most produce.